 HOW TO WINTER OVER YOUR CANNA TUBERS

-I dig my Canna tubers up in late November or early December (before it’s too cold to tackle this task).
-Here is my step-by-step process:
+I dig my Canna tubers up in late November or some years later (before the ground freezes).
+My step-by-step process follows:

 - You can break big ones apart into smaller and more manageable tubers